awslabs/amazon-sns-python-extended-client-lib/README.md

 ## Additional attributes available on `boto3` SNS `client`, `Topic` and `PlatformEndpoint` objects.
 * large_payload_support -- the S3 bucket name that will store large messages.
+* use_legacy_attribute -- if `True`, then all published messages use the Legacy reserved message attribute (SQSLargePayloadSize) instead of the current reserved message attribute (ExtendedPayloadSize).
 * message_size_threshold -- the threshold for storing the message in the large messages bucket.
 Cannot be less than `0` or greater than `262144`.
 Defaults to `262144`.
 * always_through_s3 -- if `True`, then all messages will be serialized to S3.
 Defaults to `False`
 * s3 -- the boto3 S3 `resource` object to use to store objects to S3.
 Use this if you want to control the S3 resource (for example, custom S3 config or credentials).
 Defaults to `boto3.resource("s3")` on first use if not previously set.